Code-Institute-Submissions/webalyzer/README.md

 #### Wireframe

 I created wireframes for mobile and desktop screens, while both terminal and reload button are all set to display none for screens below 1279 pixels.
-Initial project name was websichanic inspired by TextMechanic, later changed to Webalyzer to be aligned with the shape the project has taken.
+The initial project name was websichanic, inspired by TextMechanic, later changed to Webalyzer to be aligned with the shape the project has taken.

 | Mobile | Desktop |
 |:--------:|:--------:|